titianamuhler/Gifty/README.md

 # Gifty: Promo Code Aggregator

 Gifty is an application designed to simplify your online shopping experience by aggregating promo codes from the internet.
-Say goodbye to manually searching for discounts and promotions – Gifty does the work for you.
+Say goodbye to manually searching for discounts and promotions â€“ Gifty does the work for you.
 Whether you're shopping for clothing, electronics, or any other product, Gifty ensures that you never miss out on a great deal.

 ## Features